-Cytomegalovirus (CMV) is a common infection.
+Cytomegalovirus (CMV) is a common infection among both children and adults.
 In the United States, nearly one in three children is infected by 5 years of age, and more than 50% of adults become infected by 40 years of age.
-CMV can be transmitted in several ways: congenitally, by blood transfusion or organ transplantation, and through direct contact with bodily fluids, including urine, saliva, blood, genital secretions, and breast milk.
+CMV can be transmitted congenitally, by blood transfusion, from an organ transplantation, or through direct contact with bodily fluids, including urine, saliva, blood, genital secretions, and breast milk.
 The virus may lie dormant or reactivate after the primary infection.
-Although infected immunocompetent children and adults are generally asymptomatic, CMV can lead to serious complications in neonates, pregnant women, immunocompromised individuals, and those receiving transplants.
-Polymerase chain reaction (PCR) testing is commonly used to detect and quantify viral load.
-Serologic testing is most useful in immunocompetent individuals, in pregnant women with possible active infection, and during pretransplantation analysis.
+Although infected immunocompetent children and adults generally do not have symptoms, CMV can lead to serious complications in neonates, pregnant individuals, immunocompromised individuals, and transplant recipients.

 Quick Answers for Clinicians